 A parent does not include a foster carer.
 Kinship carers providing a care arrangement should receive support in the first instance from a funded foster and kinship care service.

-However, kin who are in a caring role for a child are generally eligible to receive support from a FWS.
+However, kin who are in a caring role for a child are generally eligible to receive support from an Aboriginal and Torres Strait Islander Family Wellbeing Service.
 This may include grandparents, aunts, uncles, adult siblings and cousins.

 Engage with the family to seek consent